100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

 2. Aggregate Results Across 100 Trades #

-By the end of day 60, the 100 trades had deployed a total of 1,950 USDT (30×10 in basket A, 25×20 in B, 15×50 in C, and 30×20 in D), with a mark-to-market value of 2,073 USDT.
-Aggregate unrealized P&L: +6.31%.
-That headline number by itself means nothing — over the same window BTC was up about 4.8%, ETH up 9.2%, SOL down 3.1% — but the distribution is more revealing.
+In this illustration, the 100 trades deploy a total of about 1,950 USDT (30×10 in basket A, 25×20 in B, 15×50 in C, and 30×20 in D), and after 60 days the mark-to-market value is roughly 2,073 USDT — aggregate unrealized P&L around +6%.
+The headline number by itself means little — it depends heavily on how each coin moved over the window — but the distribution below is more revealing.

 | Bucket | Trades | Share |